CopernicaMarketingSoftware/Documentation/Mailerq/3.0/dkim.md

 emails so that receiver can know for sure that the mails were sent by you?
 MailerQ has several options to sign your emails.

-To sign your emails using DKIM with MailerQ you can either store you DKIM keys in MailerQ's database (with a direct query or by using the management console to store them), or you can add the keys to the JSON encoded messages.
-In this article we will explain how the management console works, and how you can add the keys to the JSON, if you want to find out how you can insert DKIM keys directly into MailerQ's database check our [database access documentation](database-access)
+To sign your emails using DKIM with MailerQ you can either store you DKIM Keys in MailerQ's database (with a direct query or by using the management console to store them), or you can add the keys to the JSON encoded messages.
+In this article we will explain how the management console works, and how you can add the keys to the JSON, if you want to find out how you can insert DKIM Keys directly into MailerQ's database check our [database access documentation](database-access)

-## Adding DKIM keys using the management console
+## Adding DKIM Keys using the management console

-To add a new DKIM key in the [management console](management-console), simply go the DKIM keys tab in the interface and press add new DKIM key.
+To add a new DKIM key in the [management console](management-console), simply go the DKIM Keys tab in the interface and press add new DKIM key.
 Here you will see a form with the following options:

 * domain